ScriptTactics/ScriptTactics.github.io/_posts/2023-05-14-tak-server-install-centos.md

 There are two options to install TAK server.

-1. Install from source using the source code on [GitHub](https://github.com/TAK-Product-Center/Server)
+1. Install from source using the source code on [GitHub](https://github.com/TAK-Product-Center/Server).
+Although the GitHub source code is far behind the packaged release version on tak.gov.
+These steps may or may not work depending on when you view this tutorial.
 2. Download the .rpm/.deb files from [tak.gov](https://tak.gov/)